techn0man1ac/ToxicCommentClassification/README.md

 | identity_hate  | 1405    | 0.79%      |
 | **Non-toxic**     | **143346**  | **80.33%**     |
 | Total comments | 178444 |      |

-As you can seen from the data analysis, there is an `imbalance of classes` in the ratio of 1 to 10 (toxic/non-toxic).

 Here is a visualization of the data from the dataset research.
 Dataset in bargraph representation: